ca-lynch/CIS2348/Homework3/README.md

 # **CIS 2348 - Homework 3**
 **Repository for Homework 3 Assignment**<br>
-This folder contains the required ZyLabs for the Homework 3 Assignment :us:
+This folder contains the required ZyLabs for the Homework 3 Assignment :basecampy:
 - [x] ZyLab 10.11
 - [x] ZyLab 10.15
 - [x] ZyLab 10.17